-As part of our partnership with Cloudera, we offer a freely available Anaconda parcel for Cloudera CDH based on Python 2.7 and the Anaconda Distribution.
-The Anaconda parcel has been very well-received by both Anaconda and Cloudera users by making it easier for data scientists and analysts to use libraries from Anaconda that they know and love with Hadoop and Spark along with Cloudera CDH.
+As part of our partnership with Cloudera, we offer a freely available Anaconda Python parcel for Cloudera CDH based on the Anaconda Distribution.
+The Anaconda parcel has been very well-received by both Anaconda and Cloudera users by making it easier for data scientists and analysts to use libraries from Anaconda that they know and love with Hadoop and Spark on Cloudera CDH.

-Since then, we’ve had significant interest from Anaconda Enterprise 5 users asking how they can create and use custom Anaconda parcels with Cloudera CDH.
-Our users want to deploy Anaconda with different versions of Python and custom conda packages that are not included in the freely available Anaconda parcel.
+Anaconda Enterprise 5 offers data scientists and administrators self-service generation of custom Anaconda parcels and installers.
+With this, users can deploy Anaconda with different versions of Python and custom conda packages that are not included in the freely available Anaconda parcel.
 Using parcels to manage multiple Anaconda installations across a Cloudera CDH cluster is convenient because it works natively with Cloudera Manager without the need to install additional software or services on the cluster nodes.

 Deploying multiple custom versions of Python/R with Anaconda on a Cloudera CDH cluster with Hadoop and Spark has never been easier!
 Let’s take a closer look at how we can create and install a custom Anaconda parcel using Anaconda Enterprise and Cloudera Manager.